jcyinnovations/Path-Planner/README.md

 - generating the full trajectory on any change may introduce a time penalty at the start of a new trajectory that causes enough jitter to temporarily exceed max speed or accelaration.
 I spent countless hours trying to debug this unsuccessfully.

-- The planner fails around waypoint 155.
-A significant amount if time was spent trying to debug this with no sucess.
+- The planner is erractic around waypoint 155.